What Is Acne? Treatment, Types, Causes & Prevention

 The technical term for whiteheads is hyperpigmentation.
 They look like pimples because they contain a whitehead.
 Blackheads look like black dots on the skin.
 They contain excess oil and a white head could form.

-How to Prevent Acne – Treatments
+How To Prevent Acne – Treatments

 It has been known for centuries that eating healthy and staying healthy can fight off acne, and with good reason.
 Our modern-day western diets are packed full of unhealthy ingredients which are feeding the acne beast.
 This includes refined sugar and processed carbohydrates, which are proving to be one of the most important factors in the formation of pimples.
 You can try some home remedies to prevent acne.

 By removing the excess fat from your diet and replacing it with more healthy foods such as fruits, vegetables, and nuts you can greatly reduce the number of harmful toxins that enter into your body and lead to pimples forming.
 Another major factor that contributes to pimples forming in our daily exposure to the sun, which significantly increases the production of free radicals within the body leading to increased skin irritation and outbreaks.